SupplyChainSimulation/SupplyNetPy/docs/ten_min.md

                                  replenishment_policy="sS",
                                  policy_param=[30])
 ~~~
+[qt]: ## "(Q,T): Replenish inventory every T days with Q units."
+[ss]: ## "Continuously monitor inventory; replenish it to capacity S when the level goes below s."

+When creating other supply chain nodes, we must specify the inventory replenishment policy and policy parameters.
+Currently, we have only two replenishment policies: [periodic][qt] replenishment and [reorder-level (s,S)][ss] replenishment.

 ##### Creating Links
 Let us link these nodes in a supply chain network.
 In this example, we are creating a simple supply chain of three nodes; let us link the manufacturer to get the raw material from the supplier and the distributor to get the product from the manufacturer.
 We need to specify the link's transportation cost and lead time when we create them.